 “I met Patricia before my novel was completed,” says Morlan.
 “Her guidance and encouragement helped me to finish the book and get it ready for publication.
 I knew that she believed in me and that was what I needed to move me along.”

-Morlan was followed by Allen B. Boyer, author of the Bess Bullock Retirement Home mysteries (GUMSHOE GRANNY INVESTIGATES and CLUES OVER CROISSANTS).
+Morlan was followed by Allen B. Boyer, author of the Bess Bullock Retirement Home mysteries (GUMSHOE GRANNY INVESTIGATES, CLUES OVER CROISSANTS, and MARRIED TO MYSTERIES).
 Boyer lives in Pennsylvania, and was not able to personally participate in regular CCP “production meetings” with Rockwell and Morlan.
 Even so, Rockwell tried hard to make him feel a true part of Cozy Cat Press.
 Of joining CCP, he says, “It was a relief to find someone who loved a character and loved a story that was so close to my heart.
 I actually said ‘no’ to a previous publisher because of the demands and impersonal communication I had with them.
 The best thing I could have done for my dear retirement home detective was to place her with Cozy Cat Press.”
-Shortly after the addition of Boyer, the company acquired Sharon Rose, who writes the Parson’s Cove Cozy mysteries (SLIP AND GO DIE, PERPLEXITY ON P 1/2 and CALAMITY @ THE CARWASH).
+Shortly after the addition of Boyer, the company acquired Sharon Rose, who writes the Parson’s Cove Cozy mysteries (SLIP AND GO DIE, PERPLEXITY ON P 1/2, CALAMITY @ THE CARWASH, and SAVE AS MURDER).
 Like Boyer, Rose lives far away from CCP headquarters in Aurora, Illinois, and the small publishing company began to experience growing pains as it added more far-flung authors, while still trying to keep its intimate, family atmosphere.
 Rose describes her feelings about CCP: “I love the personal contact . . . and the small intimate group of writers who obviously have the same dreams.”
 As Rose notes, Cozy Cat Press authors maintain a bond that doesn’t seem to exist among authors affiliated with most publishing companies.
-CCP authors have their own Internet forum and interact regularly to support each other, with more experienced authors assisting newer ones by offering advice and providing answers to questions about writing, editing, and book promotion.
+CCP authors have their own Facebook forum and interact regularly to support each other, with more experienced authors assisting newer ones by offering advice and providing answers to questions about writing, editing, and book promotion.